180

 MATTHEW 5:8_Blessed are the pure in heart…

 The amazing heart seldom receives its full due.
-If you think in scientific terms you know it keeps blood pumping.
-Essential to life.
-Leviticus 17:11 (KJV), ‘”For the life of the flesh is in the blood.”
+If you think in scientific terms you know it keeps blood pumping: essential to life.

 The Bible teaches much more about the heart.
 The heart is the very center of decision making.
 When the heart is filled with bitterness, you become a bitter person.
 You may not even realize it, but the people who know you see it plainly.
 If your heart is full of hate, you become hateful.
 A heart filled with unbridled hate may even be moved to murder.
 The heart instructs the brain, not the other way around.
 Even though this is not popular science it is what the Bible teaches.